kkamal11/Quantified_Self_App_v2.0/README.md

 - Daily reminder on google chat using webhooks.
 - Token based authentication and secure login/logout.
 - Downloadable summary report in pdf and csv formats for trackers, logs or both together.
-- Use of caching to enhace performanc.
+- Use of caching to enhace performance.
 - Dark Mode, Responsive and elegant UI across all devices.

 <h1>Technologies Used</h1>